All posts

 Quick answer

-Ko-fi charges 0% on tips (free and Gold) and 5% on shop sales and memberships on the free plan.
-Ko-fi Gold ($12/month) drops all fees to 0% and breaks even at $240/month in non-tip sales.
+Ko-fi charges 0% on tips only once Contributor status is switched off in Settings — new accounts default into Contributor status, which takes 5% of tips.
+Shop sales, memberships, and commissions cost 5% on the free plan regardless.
+Ko-fi Gold ($12/month) drops all of it to 0% and breaks even at $240/month in non-tip sales.

 Ko-fi Gold removes that 5% for a flat $12/month.
 Whether that's a deal or a waste comes down to one number: how much you sell that isn't a tip.